-Making yoghurt at home is easy and economical, and provides yoghurt that is rich in vitamins and minerals without any added sugar.
+Making yoghurt at home is easy and economical, and supply yoghurt that is rich in vitamins and minerals without any added sugar.

-Wash utensils thoroughly and rinse well in hot water or sterilized before using.
-Milk is heated to 85° F for about 30 minutes.
-Addition of 3% to 5% of milk powder thickens yoghurt, makes it creamy and increases its nutritional value.
+To prepare, wash utensils thoroughly, and rinse well in hot water or sterilize before using.
+Heat milk to 85° F for about 30 minutes.
+Addition of 3% to 5% of milk powder thickens yoghurt, makes it creamy, and increases its nutritional value.

-Cool the milk to 43° to 46° C, and then add culture.
-Dehydrated yogurt starter, fresh commercial yoghurt that still contains live bacteria, or homemade yoghurt prepared within the previous 5 days can be employed to make good yogurt.
+Allow milk to cool to 43° to 46° C, and then add culture.
+Dehydrated yogurt starter, fresh commercial yoghurt containing live bacteria, or homemade yoghurt prepared within the last 5 days can be employed to prepare good yogurt.

-Avoid stirring yogurt while it is setting, or it will be separate and become watery.
-Leave it to incubate for 4 to 6 hours at a constant temperature of at least 40° C. The use of a thermometer helps to monitor the boiling and establishes the exact moment to add the ferment.
+Avoid stirring yogurt while it is setting, or else it breaks up and become watery.
+Leave it to incubate constantly at 40° C for 4 to 6 hours.
+A thermometer may help to monitor the exact temperature and guide timing of ferment incorporation.

 The incubation temperature of yoghurt is crucial.
-The ideal temperature is 105° F to 115° F. Do not allow the temperature to go above 115° F or it will destroy the bacteria and prevent it from setting.
+The ideal temperature is set between 105° F to 115° F. Do not allow temperature to go beyond 115° F or else it will destroy the bacteria and prevent it from setting.
 Fermentation becomes slower if less than 40° C as lower temperature prolongs the setting time and makes the yoghurt sourer.

-Whole milk results in a firmer, tastier yogurt that is higher in fat and energy than a yogurt made from skim milk.
+Whole milk results in a firmer, tastier yogurt that is higher in fat and energy than it made from using skim milk.
 Gelatin or pectin can be added to the milk when it reaches the boiling point, if desired.

 Fresh yoghurt can be readily available all round the year in the US stores.
 Check the use-by or sell-by date when buying.
 There is a wide range of the yogurt including set yogurt and various products such as frozen yoghurt, drinking yogurt and dehydrated yoghurt.
 One may buy flavored, fruit added in these stores.